Heydon/on-demand-live-region/README.md

 ## Say it over and over

-Because each time you use the `say` method any previous live region is replaced, you can reliably make the same announcement multiple times.
-This is not guaranteed in other implementations, where the same live region is repopulated.
+Each time you use the `say` method, the extant live region (if it exists) is destroyed and a new one created.
+This means you can reliably make the same announcement multiple times.
+This is not guaranteed in other implementations, where a persistent live region is repopulated.